brainhack-school2020/johnaldmcfist-neonatalNiPype/README.md

 I want to create a pipeline visualization that is more interactive.

 ### Tools I learned during this project

 NiPype

 Docker/Neurodocker

 GitHub

 Jupyter Notebook

 Python

 BIDS

+And the WSL integration of all of the above! (this is perhaps my most impressive feat)
 ### Results

 #### Deliverable 1: NiPype Workflow for my data